 Buying the perfect car seat for your baby can be a real chore – it feels like running through a field of upturned Lego bricks.
-One thing that makes this task even heavier is the new governmental regulation that recently came into law, requiring you to keep the child in such a seat until he or she is 12 years old or reaches the height of 135cm – failing to do so results in a huge fine.
+One thing that makes this task even heavier is the new governmental regulation that recently came into law.
+It requires parents to keep the child in such a seat until he or she is 12 years old or reaches the height of 135 cm.

-Of course, the law is the not the most important thing here – you want to keep your child as safe as possible, and you want to buy the best car seat that there is.
-Buying the most expensive model might be tempting, but we can assure you that there are plenty more options that are both affordable and completely safe – take a look at our reviews and find the right seat for your kid!
+Of course, the law is not the most important thing – you want to keep your little ones as safe as possible, and you want to buy the best car seat for them.
+Purchasing the most expensive model might be tempting, but we can assure you that there are plenty options that are both affordable and completely safe.
+Take a look at our reviews and find the right seat for your kid!

 CATEGORIES TO CHOSE FROM

-The infant car seats can be installed only in the rear-facing position, and are the best options for the babies that weigh between 4 to 40 pounds and are up to one year old.
+The infant car seats are installed in the rear-facing position.
+These models are the best options for the babies that weigh between 4 to 40 pounds and are up to one year old.
 They usually have a convenient carrier that makes it easy to transport the baby when needed.

-This type of an infant car seat accommodates kids weighing between 5 and 45 pounds in the rear-facing position and can be turned to the forward-facing position once the child turns 2 (the toddler years, weighing between 20 and 70 pounds).
+This type of an infant car seat accommodates kids weighing between 5 and 45 pounds in the rear-facing position.
+They also can be turned to the forward-facing position once your little one turns 2 (the toddler years, weighing between 20 and 70 pounds).
 It is comfortable and completely safe.

-This would be the last car seat before the kid outgrows the previously mentioned forward-facing model and starts using only the regular seat belt.
-It accommodates children weighing 30 to 120 pounds and allows you to place the vehicle’s seat belt across their bodies in a correct position.
+This would be the last car seat before your child outgrows the convertible model and starts using only the regular seat belt.
+It accommodates children weighing 30 to 120 pounds and allows you to place the seat belt across their bodies in a correct position.

 TOP RATED CAR SEATS FROM EACH CATEGORY